mfinelli/arch-install/rpi/roles/main/README.md

 attached storage (For now we're assuming that all attached storage is a LUKS-encrypted, single partition device, with an `ext4` filesystem inside).

+This role only changes the `fstab` and `crypttab` for the attached storage devices if both the device is attached and the keyfile for it exists.
+If ansible runs while either of those two criteria are not true then the entry will be _removed_ from the `*tab` files even if it was previously present.
+This also means that it is safe to run ansible with this role and the usual storage configured even if the devices are not present (e.g., during initial provisioning of the Pi itself).

 ### preparing the device

 In the following steps we assume the new device is located at `/dev/sdc` while